geakstr/safenv/Readme.md

         url: "/topstories.json",
         handlers: {
           // It's possible to intercept and modify response here.
-          // Without this handler response body will passed to reducer as is
+          // Without this handler response body will be passed to reducer as is
           onSuccess: async (response: Response) => {
             // Fetch data for every hackernews post id const ids: string[] = await response.json();